sammooredev/WebRecon/README.md

 ## How to use

-Within the WebRecon folder, you can test the script with Google-Example program.
+Within the WebRecon folder, you can test the script with the "Google-Example" program.

 1. Edit the domains within ./Program/Google-Example/domains.txt
 2. Run WebRecon